menu

 Demographics

-The education level of St. Jo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.96% of adults 25 and older in St. Jo have a college degree.
+In terms of college education, St. Jo is nearly on par with the US average for all cities of 21.84%: 20.96% of adults 25 and older in St. Jo have a bachelor's degree or advanced degree.

 The people who call St. Jo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Jo residents report their race to be White.
 Important ancestries of people in St. Jo include Irish, German, English, Dutch, and Scots-Irish.